-Parameter Rivet diameter d, mm Tolerance Rivets Circularity of shank, mm 3.5 ÷ 5 + 0.10 Circularity of manufactured countersunk head, mm 3.5 ÷ 5 + 0.10 Tolerance on angle of countersunk head, degrees 3.5 ÷ 5 ± 1.0 Reduction of tail diameter (within length 2 mm), mm 3.5 ÷ 5 0.20 (min) Perpendicularity of free face of countersunk head with diameter D , mm 3.5 ÷ 5 0.0087 D Perpendicularity of free face of tail, mm 3.5 ÷ 5 0.0524 d Joined plates Tolerance on diameter of drilled hole, mm 3.5 ÷ 5 + 0.12 Misalignment of holes in plates with total thickness up to 5 mm, mm 3.5 ÷ 5 ± 0.10 Misalignment of holes in plates with total thickness more than 5 mm, mm 3.5 ÷ 5 ± 0.15 Joints 3.5 ± 0.30 Tolerance on diameter of shop-head, mm 4 ± 0.40 5 ± 0.50 Offset of shop head exis relatively to shopk exist mm 3.5 ÷ 4 ± 0.30 Offset of shop-head axis relatively to shank axis, mm 5 ± 0.40 Minimal protrusion of countersunk head above plate surface, mm 3.5 ÷ 5 0.01 Maximum protrusion of countersunk head above plate surface, mm 3.5 ÷ 5 0.15 Diameter of drilled hole for installation of solid rivets with diameter up to 5 mm is d+0.1 mm .
-Dimensions of shop-head for solid rivets with diameter up to 5 mm: diameter = 1.5d , height ≥ 0.4d .
+Parameter Rivet diameter d, mm Tolerance Rivets Circularity of shank, mm 3.5 ÷ 5 + 0.10 Circularity of manufactured countersunk head, mm 3.5 ÷ 5 + 0.10 Tolerance on angle of countersunk head, degrees 3.5 ÷ 5 ± 1.0 Reduction of tail diameter (within length 2 mm), mm 3.5 ÷ 5 0.20 (min) Perpendicularity of free face of countersunk head with diameter D , mm 3.5 ÷ 5 0.0087 D Perpendicularity of free face of tail, mm 3.5 ÷ 5 0.0524 d Joined plates Tolerance on diameter of drilled hole, mm 3.5 ÷ 5 + 0.12 Misalignment of holes in plates with total thickness up to 5 mm, mm 3.5 ÷ 5 ± 0.10 Misalignment of holes in plates with total thickness more than 5 mm, mm 3.5 ÷ 5 ± 0.15 Joints 3.5 ± 0.30 Tolerance on diameter of shop-head, mm 4 ± 0.40 5 ± 0.50 Offerst of abon bood ovic relatively to abonk ovic, mm 3.5 ÷ 4 ± 0.30 Offset of shop-head axis relatively to shank axis, mm 5 ± 0.40 Minimal protrusion of countersunk head above plate surface, mm 3.5 ÷ 5 0.01 Maximum protrusion of countersunk head above plate surface, mm 3.5 ÷ 5 0.15 Diameter of drilled hole for installation of solid rivets with diameter up to 5 m Dimensions of shop-head for solid rivets with diameter up to 5 mm: diameter

-Finishing operations consist in milling of excess material of protruded countersunk heads, which leads to removal of protective anticorrosion coating from the rivet heads and does not exclude of their damaging as well as of skin on the adjacent zones to the heads due to the tightening of skins during riveting.
+Finishing operations consist of milling excess material of protruding countersunk heads, which leads to removal of protective anticorrosion coating from the rivet heads and risks damaging them as well as the skin on the zones adjacent to the heads due to the tightening of skins during riveting.

-On the base of this analysis for the case study forwarded to determining parameters and features of the measurement system for quality control of riveting process it is proposed to select double riveted lap joint (see fig. 2.19) of two aluminium sheets with thickness 2 mm joined by anodized aluminium rivets in diameter 4 mm with reduced 90° -countersunk head with cylindrical compensator (OST 1 34055-92).
-Diameter of countersunk head is 6.4 mm, requirement on maximum protrusion of countersunk head above plate surface -0.05 mm.
+Based on this analysis for the case study used for determining parameters and features of the measurement system for quality control of riveting process, it was proposed to select double riveted lap joint (see Fig. 25) of two aluminium sheets with a thickness of 2 mm joined by anodized aluminium rivets 4 mm in diameter with reduced 90° -countersunk head with cylindrical compensator (OST 1 34055-92).
+The diameter of countersunk head is 6.4 mm, requirement on maximum protrusion of countersunk head above plate surface - 0.05 mm.

-Fig. 2.19 Standard specimen of double riveted lap joint (all dimensions in mm)
+Figure 25.
+Standard specimen of double riveted lap joint (all dimensions in mm)

-Dimensions of hole in joined plates for installation of rivets with reduced $90\Box$ -countersunk head are shown on fig. 2.20
+Dimensions of the hole in joined plates for installation of rivets with reduced 90°-countersunk head are shown in Fig. 26.

-Fig.2.20 Dimensions of hole for installation of rivets (all dimensions in mm)
+Figure 26.
+Dimensions of hole for installation of rivets (all dimensions in mm)

-For the purpose of a standardized check of the mechanical load capacity of a riveting joint, destructive test series were carried out on selected test sheets (Fig.2.18) which were manufactured in accordance with the requirements [8]:
+For the purpose of a standardized check of the mechanical load capacity of a riveting joint, destructive test series were carried out on selected test sheets (Fig. 27) which were manufactured in accordance with the following requirements [8]: